 An important part of the course are the exercises, where you will design conditional lower bounds essentially on your own.
 There will be 6 exercise sheets and you need to collect at least 50% of all points on exercise sheets to be admitted to the exam.
 You are allowed to collaborate on the exercise sheets, but you have to write down a solution on your own, using your own words.
 Please indicate the names of your collaborators for each exercise you solve.
 Further, cite all external sources that you use (books, websites, research papers, etc.).

 To be admitted to the exam, you need to achieve 50% of the points on the exercise sheets.
+There will be an oral exam on February 24.

 This is a tentative list of topics.